denten-books/plain-text/0-chapter.md

 powerful tools for analysis and resistance against technological determinism.[^ln-determine] But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
-Recently, scholars like Alan Liu and Kathleen Fitzpatrick have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
+Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004; @fitzpatrick_planned_2011].
-@fitzpatrick_planned_2011].
 I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us---readers and writers---accumulate an ethical debt, owed to ourselves and to the world.

 For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment